Long Lake

 Bayfield County, WisconsinOligotrophic

-Long Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Bayfield County.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+Long Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Bayfield County.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Long Lake has at least one documented invasive species (Japanese knotweed), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-21.
 Grade methodology: LakeGrade methodology.